princelab/metriculator/README.md

 This will require the installation of a dev-kit when running in windows.
 Fortunately, there are instructions provided when bundle install fails.
 When that has been done, bundle install again.

-We also need to setup the `archiver` gem, which contains much of the functionality for working with the metrics.

-    gem build archiver.gemspec
-    gem install archiver-0.0.1.gem

 Now you need to set up the database configuration via the `database.yml` file.
 There is an example file in `config/database.yml.example`.